-These 5 ingredient parsnip waffles are going to become your new favorite savory waffle recipe!
-They are so easy to make, taste amazing and are perfect for breakfast, brunch or dinner!
+These 5 ingredient parsnip are so easy to make, taste amazing and are perfect for breakfast, brunch or dinner!
 These savory parsnip waffles are gluten free, grain free, paleo, Whole30 and only take 10 minutes and need 5 ingredients!

-What you need to make this easy parsnip savory waffle recipe:
+What equipment do you need to make this parsnip waffles:

 How to make savory parsnip waffles: